G7 to be ready with details of Russian crude price cap by Dec 5 -official

-BRUSSELS, Nov 4 (Reuters) - G7 countries will be ready with all the operational details of a price cap on Russian seaborne crude oil by Dec 5th, when the measure is to kick into force, even though many details now remain to be settled, a senior U.S. official said on Friday.
+BRUSSELS, Nov 4 (Reuters) - G7 countries will be ready with all the operational details of a price cap on Russian seaborne crude oil by Dec.
+5, when the measure is to kick in, even though many details now remain to be settled, a senior U.S. official said on Friday.

 Speaking to reporters during his visit to Brussels, U.S. ambassador James O'Brien of the U.S. State Department who heads the coordination of sanctions against Russia, said technical talks were underway on issues of pricing and governance of the cap, but declined to go into more detail.